Yamarik1/CMSC447-RPG-04/RPGClass/README.txt

    Note: due to dependencies of certain parts of the project, some parts are still using some placeholders, and will
          be made generic in the future

+For Testing:

+Run the command 'py manage.py test homepage.tests' and 'py manage.py test accounts.tests' to run the tests.